Telovra Focus

 Task-based filtering

-Saved focus profiles
+Saved profiles

 Smart overrides

-Session analytics
+Session insights

-You're always in control
+Always in control

 Override any restriction

-Every block can be overridden.
-You decide what's relevant.
+Every block can be overridden — you decide what's relevant.

-Adjust rules instantly
+Adjust instantly

 Change your task or tweak a profile — filtering updates in real time.